What Is a Fake Email and How to Use It Ethically?

 Best Practices for Using Fake Emails in Testing and Demos

-• Use with test credit cards or dummy data to maintain data privacy.
+• Pair it with dummy data to protect privacy.

 Common Misconceptions About Fake Emails